yoanyomba123/Smart-Network-Development/README.md

 ## License

-Create Fin-Social is designed with the hope of being an open source software [licensed as MIT](https://github.com/facebook/create-react-app/blob/master/LICENSE).
+Fin-Social is designed with the hope of eventually being an open source software [licensed as MIT](https://github.com/facebook/create-react-app/blob/master/LICENSE).